-Replication scenarios for Oracle and SQL Server with Continuous Access EVA
+Replication scenarios for Oracle 8i and 9i with Continuous Access EVA

-In a Continuous Access EVA environment, two major configuration options exist for replicating the SAP database synchronously to the alternate site with no potential data loss.
+In a Continuous Access EVA environment, two major configuration options exist for replicating the Oracle database synchronously to the alternate site with no potential data loss.

-The Oracle Storage Compatibility Testing-Remote Mirroring Using Compaq SANworks Data Replication Manager white paper describes a number of considerations for mirroring the entire Oracle database or "shipping" only the database redo log information.
+The Oracle Storage Compatibility Testing - Remote Mirroring Using Compaq SANworks Data Replication Manager white paper describes a number of considerations for mirroring the entire Oracle database or "shipping" only the database redo log information.
 For both scenarios Continuous Access EVA provides crash consistency at all times.
 As mySAP Business Suite applications are based on the underlying database, these suggestions are also valid in a SAP environment.

-Replicating the entire SAP database
+Replicating the entire Oracle database

-In this configuration, all storage volumes that contain either Oracle data files, online redo log files, or control files or SQL Server database files are configured equally at both sites and linked to each other by a Continuous Access EVA copy set on the HSV level.
-In a database environment all copy sets are treated as a single entity if they are in the same Continuous Access EVA Data Replication (DR) group.
+In this configuration, all volumes that contain either Oracle data files, online redo log files, or control files are configured equally at both sites and linked to each other by a copy set on the HSV level.
+In a database environment all copy sets are treated as a single entity if they are in the same Data Replication (DR) group.

 - There is a maximum of 128 copy sets per EVA spread over 128 DR groups with a current maximum of eight copy sets per DR group.
-This means that one single SAP database must fit on eight LUNs to be treated as a single entity within one DR group and data consistency between the two sites is ensured. - In this scenario it is not necessary to replicate the Oracle archived redo log files depending on a customer's backup and restore strategy.
+This means that one single Oracle database must fit on eight LUNs to be treated as a single entity within one DR group and data consistency between the two sites is ensured. - In this scenario it is not necessary to replicate the Oracle archived redo log files depending on a customer's backup and restore strategy.
 If they are replicated it is possible to place them in a second DR group to balance the replication load between the two available fabrics.
-The trade-off is that after a fabric fails, the remaining one must take the full replication load. - A real advantage of mirroring the entire SAP database is that it is a much simpler solution to manage because it does not require the maintenance of a second database at the standby site. - A failover to the alternate site in case of a disaster (Continuous Access unplanned failover) is faster when mirroring the entire database because recovery is similar to a standard database recovery after a power failure.
+The trade-off is that after a fabric fails, the remaining one must take the full replication load. - A real advantage of mirroring the entire database is that it is a much simpler solution to manage because it does not require the maintenance of a second database at the standby site. - A failover to the alternate site in case of a disaster (Continuous Access unplanned failover) is faster when mirroring the entire database because recovery is similar to a standard Oracle instance recovery for the database after a site failover.

-Replicating Oracle redo log information or SQL Server transaction logs only
+Replicating Oracle redo log information only

-Here, the Oracle standby database mechanism or the SQL Server log shipping functionality replicates only transactional log information to the alternate site by Continuous Access to achieve a disaster tolerant state for the SAP Oracle database.
-Using the database log shipping mechanism without Continuous Access EVA is a common approach at SAP customer sites today.
-These customers accept that the latest transactional updates in the SAP database might get lost in the event of a disaster at the primary site.
+Here, the Oracle standby database mechanism replicates only Oracle redo log information to the alternate site by Continuous Access to achieve a disaster tolerant state for the SAP Oracle database.
+Using the Oracle standby database mechanism without Continuous Access EVA is a common approach at SAP customer sites today.
+These customers accept that the latest transactional updates in the Oracle database might get lost in the event of a disaster at the primary site.
 The setup of an Oracle standby database is integrated in the SAPDBA utility.